gravitational/teleport/.github/ISSUE_TEMPLATE/testplan.md

   - [ ] Verify that the tab automatically closes on `$ exit` command.
   - [ ] Execute `tsh ssh nonexistent-node` in the command bar.
 Verify that you see a new tab with an error from tsh ssh.
+- Kubernetes access
+  - [ ] Open a new kubernetes tab, run `echo $KUBECONFIG` and check if it points to the file within Connect's app data directory.
+  - [ ] Close the tab and open it again (to the same resource).
+Verify if the kubeconfig path didn't change.
+  - [ ] Run `kubectl get pods` and see if the command succeeds.
+  - Verify if the kubeconfig file is removed when the user:
+    - [ ] Removes the connection
+    - [ ] Logs out of the cluster
 - State restoration from disk
   - [ ] Verify that the app asks about restoring the previous tabs when launched and restores them properly.